 Teaching English at institutes and universities in Bogota

-The best place to teach English, without a doubt, is the British Council.
+The best place for teaching English in Bogota, without a doubt, is the British Council.
 If you have a CELTA qualification and some post-CELTA teaching experience (they say at least 2 years, but they often accept less if you perform well in the interview and demo lesson), this will provide the best working conditions – free training, 61,000 pesos/hour as an hourly-paid teacher or around $5 million/month starting salary as a teacher on a full-time contract, and a lot of support and good people to work with.
 Furthermore, most of the classes are on-site at the British Council, and when you need to travel to an off-site class, the BC will arrange for private transport to take you to and from the class, and reimburse you for the time spent travelling.

 Executive English Training